PLAN A BUDGET TRIP TO NEW YORK CITY

 You can stroll around and see all the natural beauty that does not count as a dime.
 There are benches along the paths, which run throughout the park.

 There are open areas for playing sports or picnicking, too.
 You could easily spend a whole day here.
 Try to see as much as you can, especially if the weather is good and before you get to experience more of crazy NY.

 Get Lost in the Streets of New York

-I recommend taking your camera and walk aimlessly through NY.
-You will find beautiful places, offsite the tourist spots.
+I recommend taking your camera and walking aimlessly through NY.
+You will find beautiful places, and offsite tourist spots.
 Smaller parks offer a nice chance to take a rest and discover even more interesting small details – New York never gets boring, and every turn holds something interesting and special for you to discover.

 Though I did not plan to visit New York on a budget, I realized how much fun NY can be with all the free things to do.
-Yes, accommodation is pricy, but as you can see, it is not difficult to find free and great things to do and see in NY fr free.
-Are you thinking about spending time in NY around holidays?
-Get some tips for holidays in NYC by a local here.
+Yes, accommodation is pricy, but as you can see, it is not difficult to find free and great things to do and see in NY for free.
+Are you thinking about spending time in NY around the holidays?
+Get some tips for holidays in NYC from a local here.

 PIN ME FOR LATER – NYC ON A BUDGET

 Pne me for later.